Maat-Cyber/Maat-Cyber-World/WriteUps/OverTheWire/Natas.md

 ---

 ### Natas 12
-Access the website with the link : http://natas12.natas.labs.overthewire.org .
+Access the website with the link : http://natas12.natas.labs.overthewire.org .  <br>
-Insert the credentials :
+Insert the credentials :  <br>
-username : natas12
+username : natas12  <br>
-password : YWqo0pjpcXzSIl5NMAVxg12QxeC1w9QG
+password : YWqo0pjpcXzSIl5NMAVxg12QxeC1w9QG  <br>

 When opening the website we can notice that there is a form where we can chose and than upload a file.
 We can click on "View source code" to better understeand what is happening behind this form.